nchris5/diffparc-smk_piriform/README.md

 # **Snakemake workflow: diffparc-smk_piriform**

 Snakemake workflow overview for diffusion-based parcellation of the piriform cortex:
-1. ```rule hcp7T_Diffusion_bedpostx_gpu```: Generates white matter fibre orientations within each brain voxel for each subject's HCP 7T diffusion data via FSL's ```bedpostx_gpu```.
+1. ```rule hcp7T_Diffusion_bedpostx_gpu```: Generate white matter fibre orientations within each brain voxel for each subject's HCP 7T diffusion data via FSL's ```bedpostx_gpu```.
-2. ```rule hcp_mmk```: Generates target segmentation 3D nifti volumes (bilateral) from HCP32k surf gifti files (180 regions)
+2. ```rule hcp_mmk```: Generate target segmentation 3D nifti volumes (bilateral) from HCP32k surf gifti files (180 regions)
-3. ```rule diffparc_smk```: Resamples the piriform seed/hcp-mmk180_targets-->HCP7TDiffusionResolution and subsequently performs probabilistic tractography from the piriform seed in each subject's space to hcp-mmk180_targets via ```probtrackx2_gpu```
+3. ```rule diffparc_smk```: Resample the piriform seed/hcp-mmk180_targets-->HCP7TDiffusionResolution and subsequently perform probabilistic tractography from the piriform seed in each subject's space to hcp-mmk180_targets via ```probtrackx2_gpu```

     3b.
-Brings connectivity data for each subject's seed voxels into template and performs spectral clustering on the concatenated feature vectors to parcellate into k regions
+Bring connectivity data for each subject's seed voxels into template and performs spectral clustering on the concatenated feature vectors to parcellate into k regions

     3c.
-Creates node and edges tables to use as the input to the Gephi software for each of the clustering solutions
+Create node and edges tables to use as the input to the Gephi software for each of the clustering solutions

-4. ```rule tractmap``` Performs probabilistic tractography on each individual cluster to generate tractography maps for each cluster following spectral clustering (useful for visualization of each cluster's individual connectivity)
+4. ```rule tractmap``` Perform probabilistic tractography on each individual cluster to generate tractography maps for each cluster following spectral clustering (useful for visualization of each cluster's individual connectivity)

 ## Inputs in config/config.yml:
 1. ```participants.tsv```: Target subject IDs that have both HCP 7T diffusion and be used in creation of a subject specific template from: [ants_build_template_smk](https://github.com/akhanf/ants_build_template_smk) , (see input 5)